-Join Justin Seeley for an in-depth discussion in this video What is Creative Cloud?, part of Up and Running with Adobe Creative Cloud.
+Join Justin Seeley for an in-depth discussion in this video What is Creative Cloud?, part of Learning the Adobe Creative Cloud (2015).

 - One of the most common questions that I come across when I'm talking to people about Adobe's Creative Cloud is, "Well, exactly what is it?"
 People have heard this term, cloud, before, and it's a buzzword that they hear all the time in regular language around the Internet, but they're really not quite sure what it is.
 And what does it exactly mean when Adobe says all their software is now going to be a part of Creative Cloud?
 Well, essentially, you only have to think of Creative Cloud as one thing.
 It's a subscription service.
 Just like you pay for music streaming or TV and moving streaming services and things like that, the Adobe Creative Cloud is nothing more than a subscription service that allows you to purchase individual or business-related plans so that you have access to their suite of applications all the time.

 And with this subscription, you have the ability to install all of the Creative Cloud applications.
 That means everything that was previously included in the Master Collection.
 You have the ability to install all of those applications on two machines regardless of operating system.
 So you could actually have one install of Mac OS X Creative Cloud applications and one install of Windows 10 Creative Cloud applications, which would make it super easy for you to have a cross-platform workflow.